- DTP Success Team

 If you selected answer choice B) 1930 - Congratulations!

-Probability Theory: DSST vs. CLEP
+Probability Theory: CLEP Vs. DSST Exams

 In a multiple-choice question, the probability of randomly guessing the correct answer can be calculated based on the number of choices available.